jamietyger/MtbGenomicDataArchive/README.md

 ansible-playbook -i inv site.yml
 ```

-T[Beginner Training with iRODS 4.2](irods_beginner_training_2018.pdf) will get you started on the basics of installing iRODS on your local machine and demonstrates the iRods commands.
+[Beginner Training with iRODS 4.2](irods_beginner_training_2018.pdf) will get you started on the basics of installing iRODS on your local machine and demonstrates the iRods commands.

 ## Installing / Getting started